cespare/tlist/README.md

 tlist is an extremely lightweight TODO list manager for your commandline.
 It was written to be the bare minimum that would meet my particular needs.
-It takes its inspiration heavily from [t](http://stevelosh.com/projects/t/), a wonderful tool in the same vein written by the amazing Steve Losh (incidentally, owner of the prettiest website on the interwebs). tlist also borrows a workflow from [Things](http://culturedcode.com/things/) (as described to me; I've never actually used it).
+It takes its inspiration heavily from [t](http://stevelosh.com/projects/t/), a wonderful tool for the same purpose written by the amazing Steve Losh (incidentally, owner of the prettiest website on the interwebs). tlist also borrows a workflow from [Things](http://culturedcode.com/things/) (as described to me; I've never actually used it).